DLibatique/LATN102-S20/notes/module-2-tenses.md

 For instance in the verb *videō*, the fourth principal part is *vīsus* and thus our perfect passive stem is *vīsus*, *vīsa*, *vīsum*.

 To make the perfect passive indicative, we take the perfect passive stem and add the present indicative form of "to be" (*sum*, *esse*, *fui*) that matches the person and number of the verb.
 In the case of *videō*, it looks like this:

 | Person      | Singular |Plural |
 | ----------- | ----------- | ----------- |
 | 1st   | vīsus/vīsa/vīsum* sum       |  vīsī/vīsae/vīsa sumus    |
 | 2nd  | vīsus/vīsa*/vīsum* es       | -vīsī/vīsae/vīsa estis       |
 | 3rd  | **vīsus/vīsa/vīsum est**        | **vīsī/vīsae/vīsa sunt**     |

+NB: Look at how the adjectival form changes as we go from singular to plural.
+Why does it happen?